-- (1) a description of the scope and objectives of the audit; - (2) a statement attesting that the audit was conducted in accordance with generally accepted government auditing standards; - (3) a description of any material weaknesses found in the internal controls; - (4) a description of all non-compliance with the Corporation's own investment policies as well as applicable laws, regulations, the State Comptroller's investment guideline requirements for public authorities, and such public authority accounting directives as may be issued by the State Comptroller; - (5) a statement of positive assurance of compliance on the items tested; and - (6) a statement on any other material deficiency or finding identified during the audit not covered in (5) above.
+- 1. a description of the scope and objectives of the audit; - 2. a statement attesting that the audit was conducted in accordance with generally accepted government auditing standards; - 3. a description of any material weaknesses found in the internal controls; - 4. a description of all non-compliance with the Corporation's own investment policies as well as applicable laws, regulations, the State Comptroller's investment guideline requirements for public authorities, and such public authority accounting directives as may be issued by the State Comptroller; - 5. a statement of positive assurance of compliance on the items tested; and - 6. a statement onof any other material deficiency or finding identified during the audit not covered in (5) above.

-Financial Statements
+D. Financial Statements

 The Corporation's annual basic financial statements, which are required to be prepared in conformance with accounting principles generally accepted in the United States of America ("GAAP"), shall contain all note disclosures on deposits with financial institutions and investments required by the Governmental Accounting Standards Board ("GASB") for the period covered by the basic financial statements.
 GASB has issued numerous Statements, Interpretations and Technical Bulletins establishing and clarifying investment reporting and disclosure requirements.
-The Corporation shall review and apply these standards and guidance as appropriate and in compliance with the requirements of Part 201.3-as promulgated on March 29, 2006 and public authority accounting directives as may be issued by the State Comptroller.
+The Corporation shall review and apply these standards and guidance as appropriate and in compliance with the requirements of PartSection 201.3 and public authority accounting directives as may be issued by the State Comptroller.